Who Exactly is Arthur Murray, and Why Do I Know His Name?

 Today, there are 260 Arthur Murray Dance Studios in 21 countries across the globe that help keep social dancing from becoming a lost art.
 Everyday students learn the joy of dance and the world of ballroom, the Arthur Murray way.

-By Jindalae Suh for Arthur Murray Dance Center Central New Jersey
+Written by Jindalae Suh for Arthur Murray Central New Jersey